andywer/proposal-double-colon-types/README.md

 1. It is easier to add to existing non-typed code, since you do not even need to touch the actual code.
 You just need to add the declaration.

 2. It becomes trivial to track / recognize API changes.
 As soon as you split declaration and implementation you can track breaking interface changes by just watching the declarations and use this knowledge for semantic versioning.
-Elm, for example, takes great advantage of this, doing semantic versioning automatically.
+Elm, for example, does automatic semantic versioning based on this.

 3. For functions having many parameters with complex types it can increase readability, since a medium-length declaration line and a medium-length implementation line are easier to grasp than a single long line including both.